callumtilbury/dab-processing-chain/README.md

-# Digital Audio Broadcasting Processing Chain for Passive Radar Applications
+## Digital Audio Broadcasting Processing Chain for Passive Radar Applications

 This repository contains the *MATLAB* code that was written for an undergraduate final-year project (EEE4022S) at the University of Cape Town.

-## Functions
+The aim of the project was to design a Digital Audio Broadcasting (DAB) processing chain for the context of Passive Radar.

+### ./functions
 This directory contains the core functionality of the designed DAB processing chain.
 An overview of the chain is shown below:

 ![Overview Block Diagram](docs/overview.png)

-### Pre-processing
+#### ./functions/1_preprocess
 ![Pre-process Block Diagram](docs/preprocess.png)

-### Demodulation
+#### ./functions/2_demodulate
 ![Demodulate Block Diagram](docs/demod.png)

-### Remodulation
+#### ./functions/3_remodulate
 ![Remodulate Block Diagram](docs/remod.png)

+#### ./functions/4_misc
+This directory contains utility functions for the processing chain.